 The home buyers were always in a safe zone and were given rights to raise their voice to Civil courts or concerned Consumer Courts to get their grievances redressed.
 Under the Consumer Protection Act(CPA), 1986 there exist consumer dispute redressal agencies at various levels like the District Forum, State Commission and National Consumer Dispute Redressal Commission (NCDRC).
 Under the CPA, a complaint regarding goods or services may be filed by any consumer or registered association or a group of consumers having the same interest.
 The complaint filed by home buyers shall be accompanied by the prescribed fee as mentioned in the Consumer Protection Rules, 1987.

 The civil courts and consumer forums began becoming overloaded with cases and there was a sincere need to devise alternative means through which remedy could be bestowed to home buyers.
 In the light of this appeared the Insolvency and Bankruptcy Code 2016 which became the ray of hope for the home buyers.
-Until now, home buyers had to knock the doors of the courts to receive their money while creditors and other stakeholders got benefitted with the implementation of Insolvency and Bankruptcy Code 2016.
+Until now, home buyers had to knock on the doors of the courts to receive their money while creditors and other stakeholders got benefitted from the implementation of the Insolvency and Bankruptcy Code 2016.
 The Code, when passed was a center point of criticism as such distressed house owners, who accumulate their savings into such housing and real estate projects were ranked at the lowest priority in the list of creditors positioned after financial institution and other industry leaders.

 Another welcoming move came for home buyers in the form of new legislation named “Real Estate (Regulation and Development) Act, 2016”( RERA).
 The RERA seeks to curb the shortcomings of respective ownership acts prevailing in each state.
 The main intent of RERA was to provide uniform laws throughout the states, thereby protecting the interest of home buyers along with increasing transparency in the operations of construction companies monitoring the chances of defaults and misappropriation of funds by builders.